Advancing a Cleaner, Greener Future

 We recently discovered the first fundamentally new mode of adsorption—(active) mechanisorption—since the observation of physisorption and chemisorption in the 1930s.

-The Feng Group is interested in accelerating materials discovery by developing advanced engineering solutions and collaborating with statistical and computational researchers.
-We aim to create optimization techniques and employ machine learning models to predict ideal conditions for high-performance adsorbents and catalysts, ultimately promoting active adsorption and sustainable catalysis.
+The Feng Group is interested in accelerating degradable polymer discovery by developing advanced engineering solutions and collaborating with statistical and computational researchers.
+We aim to create optimization techniques and employ machine learning models to predict ideal conditions for high-performance catalysts, ultimately promoting sustainable and precise polymer upcycling.

 We strive to achieve a sustainable carbon cycle by converting CO2 into valuable products like ethanol (EtOH) using hydrogenation or electroreduction.
 Our team is focused on discovering novel, efficient catalysts capable of high-yield EtOH production through CO2 reduction, using renewable energy resources.
 We seek to elucidate cooperative interactions among binding sites, reacting molecules, and surrounding environments to guide the generation of high-density and high-value fuels.